 3. Visit Santa at the Space Needle

 One of our favorite stops in Seattle was to visit the famous Space Needle.
-During the holidays, they have special decorations and even times when you can visit with Santa.
+During the holidays, they have special decorations and even times when you can visit Santa.
 The view of Seattle from the Space Needle is quite magical.
-Unfortunately, we didn’t get to see it at night, but even during the day, there were festive decorations inside that lit up the space.
+Unfortunately, we didn’t get to see it at night, but even during the day, there were festive decorations inside that lit up space.
 I did see Santa’s sleigh and the area where he would have been.
 It was all quite beautiful, so I would definitely suggest you plan your visit so you can meet Santa too!

 4. Gingerbread Village at Sheraton Grand

 Another one of the fun Christmas events in Seattle was when we visited the Gingerbread Village at the Sheraton Grand Hotel.
 In its 27th year, we were able to see some of the most intricate and gorgeous gingerbread houses I’ve ever seen.
 The level of detail and design was out of this world.
 My kids were mesmerized by one of the houses.
-It had automated elf on the shelf characters that moved throughout the house.
+It had automated elf-on-the-shelf characters that moved throughout the house.
 If you’re in Seattle during the holidays, you should definitely stop by to check out the unbelievable houses.

+There are so many fun things to with kids in Seattle it’s amazing.
 If you do get a chance to visit Seattle during the holidays, I’d highly encourage it.
 There are so many neat Christmas events in Seattle you will love.